Last updated on 22nd August 2022

 Your storyboard is NOT the end product, so don’t agonise over every little detail.

 You don’t need to create a new sketch every time one of your characters blinks, you just need to highlight the main points of action on screen.
+Detailed storyboards can quickly become overkill – it’s not necessarily the place for intricate and layered imagery.

-2. Number your panels
+2. Number your storyboard frames

 Storyboards are maps for the rest of your production team, and maps need to be easy to read (if you don’t want to get lost!)